irvingzamora28/celebshome/README.md

 # Celebrity Zodiac Web Application

 A modern web application that showcases and organizes celebrities by their zodiac signs.
-Built with Next.js 15, TypeScript, Tailwind CSS, and SQLite.
+Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features